abidalfrz/south-jakarta-house-prediction-webapp/README.md

 ```

 ### 5. Access the Application
-Open your web browser and navigate to `http://localhost:5000` to access the Smart Expense Tracker application.
+Open your web browser and navigate to `http://localhost:5000` to access the house price prediction web app.

 1. Click on "Start Prediction".
 2. Fill in the property details in the form.